Vlad92msk/synapse-homepage/docs/en/create-synapse.md

 This way you can separate functionality into layers

 ---
 ## Connecting Synapse to Each Other

 ### 📊 Regular Connection via Dependencies

-As shown in the example above - you can connect synapses simply by passing them into the dependencies array
+As shown in the example above - you can connect synapses simply by passing them in the dependencies array
 ```typescript
 // user-info.synapse.ts
 // === CREATING Synapse ===